apace100/origins-docs/docs/types/meta_condition_types/both.md

     }
 }
 ```

-This example will only return true if both the actor entity and the target entity is a player.
+This example will check if both the actor entity and the target entity is a player.